codesandbox/codesandbox-client/packages/homepage/content/docs/2-custom-npm-registry.md

 ### Registry Host

-This can be either GitHub or Custom.
-When choosing GitHub, we'll connect to the GitHub Registry.
+This can be either GitHub, npm or Custom.
+When choosing GitHub, we'll prefill the registry host with the GitHub Registry.
+When choosing npm, we'll prefill the host with the npm registry url.
 When choosing `Custom` you have the option to define the npm registry host yourself.

 ### Auth Token